Share on Facebook

 If you suffered injuries, medical payments coverage or uninsured motorist coverage (known as UM or UIM) may help pay your medical bills while your claim is pending.
 Always speak to your lawyer before giving any recorded statements to insurance companies.

-Can You Sue to City for Potholes?
-Types of Damages
+What Damages Can You Claim When You Sue the City for Potholes?

 Compensation for a pothole claim can include: